cemac/sc-git/_episodes/16-supplemental-rstudio.md

 teaching: 10
 exercises: 0
 questions:
-- "How can I use Git with RStudio and other software?"
+- "How can I use Git with RStudio?"
 objectives:
-- "Understand how to use Git from RStudio and other software."
+- "Understand how to use Git from RStudio"
 keypoints:
-- "Using RStudio and other software's Git integration allows you to version control a project over time."
+- "Using RStudio's Git integration allows you to version control a project over time."
 ---

 ### RStudio